neoforged/Documentation/docs/advanced/featureflags.md

             // Description displayed in the Experiments screen Component.literal("Enabled experimental features for ExampleMod"),

-            // Set of Feature Flags this pack should enable FeatureFlagSet.of(EXPERIMENTAL)
+            // Set of Feature flags this pack should enable FeatureFlagSet.of(EXPERIMENTAL)
     ));